 If you have heart failure, chances are you’ve had one or more of the following conditions, which can damage or weaken your heart.
 Some of these can be present without you even knowing it:

-- Coronary artery disease.
 Coronary artery disease is the most common form of heart disease.
 Over time, arteries that supply blood to your heart muscle can become narrowed from a buildup of fatty deposits (atherosclerosis).
 Blood moves more slowly through narrowed arteries.
 As a result, some areas of your heart muscle may be chronically deprived of oxygen-rich blood.
 These areas may become weak from the lack of oxygen and pump less vigorously.
-Sometimes this results in a heart attack with death of heart muscle, but in many cases the blood flow to the muscle is just enough to keep the muscle alive but not functioning well.
+Sometimes this results in a heart attack with the death of the heart muscle, but in many cases, the blood flow to the muscle is just enough to keep the muscle alive but not functioning well.

-- High blood pressure (hypertension).
 Blood pressure is the force of blood pumped by your heart through your blood vessels.
 If your blood pressure is high, your heart has to work harder than it should to circulate blood throughout your body.
 Over time, the heart muscle may enlarge and become thicker to compensate for the extra work it must perform.
-Eventually your heart muscle may either become too stiff or too weak to effectively pump blood forward.
+Eventually, your heart muscle may either become too stiff or too weak to effectively pump blood forward.

-- Cardiomyopathy.
 This is damage to the heart muscle.
 Some of the many causes of cardiomyopathy include infections, alcohol abuse, and the toxic effect of drugs such as cocaine and some drugs used for chemotherapy.
-In addition, systemic diseases such as lupus that may affect the body as a whole also can damage heart muscle.
-In many cases a specific cause can't be determined.
+In addition, systemic diseases such as lupus that may affect the body as a whole also can damage the heart muscle.
+In many cases, a specific cause can’t be determined.
 This is referred to as idiopathic dilated cardiomyopathy.
-In some cases cardiomyopathy may be inherited.
+In some cases, cardiomyopathy may be inherited.

-- Blood tests.
 Your doctor may take a sample of your blood to check for indicators of other diseases that affect the heart.
 In addition, your doctor may order a blood test that specifically checks for heart failure.
 The test checks for levels of a hormone called brain natriuretic peptide (BNP).
-Your heart secretes BNP in high levels when it's overworked.
+Your heart secretes BNP at high levels when it’s overworked.
 A large amount of BNP in your blood may indicate heart failure.

-Results of these tests help doctors determine the cause of your signs and symptoms and develop a program to treat your heart.
+The results of these tests help doctors determine the cause of your signs and symptoms and develop a program to treat your heart.
 To determine the best course of treatment, doctors classify heart failure using a scale of one to four.
-Class I heart failure is the mildest.
+Class, I heart failure is the mildest.
 You can perform everyday activities and not feel winded or fatigued.
-Class IV is the most severe, in which you're short of breath even at rest.
+Class IV is the most severe, in which you’re short of breath even at rest.

 Doctors sometimes can correct heart failure by treating the underlying cause.
 For example, controlling a fast heart rhythm may reverse heart failure.
 But in most cases, once you have heart failure, it’s there to stay.
 However, with treatment, a failing heart can become stronger and signs and symptoms of heart failure can improve.